 - Find out if your maternity unit runs a clinic or drop in session for bereaved parents who are pregnant - this can be a place for you to go for reassurance and support where you are not surrounded by parents-to-be who are pregnant for the first time.
-It might also be an opportunity to meet other local bereaved and pregnant mums.
+It might also be an opportunity to meet other local bereaved parents.

-- Always take a list of questions with you to appointments and a pen to note down important points.
+- Always take a list of questions with you to appointments as well as pen and paper or a phone to note down important points.
 This can be helpful because anxiety can make it difficult to remember things on the spot, and might distract you from absorbing all the information.

 - Let your midwife know particularly difficult dates for you.
 For example, around the time that your baby died, you might like to request an extra scan or monitoring, for peace of mind.
 Some parents want to avoid the hospital at this time.
 If you feel like this talk to your hospital to see if it is possible.
 You might also find your anxiety amplifies around anniversaries or significant dates - think about getting extra support around this time